St Barnabas' Church, Erdington: History

 In 1908 the parish founded a Mission Room in Stockland Green which in 1920 was dedicated to St Mark.
-In a new church was built called St Mark's Church, Stockland Green and a parish assigned out of All Saints' Church, Gravelly Hill.
+A new church was built called St Mark's Church, Stockland Green and a parish assigned out of All Saints' Church, Gravelly Hill.

 Fire and rebuilding

 On the morning of 4 October 2007, the building was severely damaged by fire.
 Approximately 75 firefighters and 15 engines from West Midlands Fire Service attended the fire at 06:00 GMT.
 The roof and all but one of the stained glass windows were completely destroyed, though the clock and bell tower and walls remained intact.
 Bishop of Birmingham, David Urquhart, stated he was determined to rebuild the church.
 It is believed that the fire was caused by arsonists.

-Rebuilding of the church started in January 2011 and completed in 2012.
+Rebuilding of the church started in January 2011 and was completed in 2012.
 The building work was undertaken by Linfords who also performed the cleanup of the fire damage in late 2007 and early 2008.
 The building was re-dedicated in December 2012 by the Bishop of Birmingham.